micahscopes/Hyperspectives/README.md

 - [pretzel-donut](http://hyperspectives.wondering.xyz/moebius/hypertorusknot.html)
 ---------------------------------------------------------------------------
 ### What's going on here?
-The horse is inverse stereographically projected onto the hypersphere, rotated, and projected back again.
-Dragging the mouse moves the camera.
+The horse is inverse stereographically projected onto a hypersphere, rotated, and projected back again.
+Dragging moves the camera.
 Pressing the left & right arrow keys decrements and increments the rotation speed.